Rebecca Marino vs. Nao Hibino: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

 Rebecca Marino vs. Nao Hibino Trends and Insights

-- Marino came up short 6-7, 6-7 versus Patricia Maria Tig in the Round of 128 of the US Open (her last match).
+- Marino is coming off a defeat to Patricia Maria Tig, 6-7, 6-7, in the Round of 128 at the US Open.

-- In her most recent match in the qualifying round of the US Open, Hibino lost 6-7, 3-6 versus Louisa Chirico.
+- Hibino most recently played on August 23, 2023 in the qualifying round of the US Open and was defeated 6-7, 3-6 by No. 225-ranked Louisa Chirico.

-- In her 44 matches over the past 12 months across all court types, Marino has played an average of 23.1 games.
+- Through 44 matches over the past 12 months (across all court surfaces), Marino has played 23.1 games per match and won 47.9% of them.

-- Marino has played 22.3 games per match in her 32 matches on hard courts over the past year.
+- On hard courts, Marino has played 32 matches over the past 12 months, totaling 22.3 games per match while winning 48.9% of games.

-- Hibino is averaging 21.3 games per match in her 45 matches played in the past year across all court types, winning 53.3% of those games.
+- In her 44 matches in the past year across all court surfaces, Hibino is averaging 21.5 games per match while winning 52.8% of those games.

-- Hibino has averaged 21.6 games per match and 9.2 games per set in 34 matches on hard courts in the past year, winning 53.7% of those games.
+- Hibino is averaging 21.9 games per match and 9.3 games per set through 33 matches on hard courts in the past year.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.